 Brushing and Flossing

 Brush as you normally would—three times a day, usually after meals.
 Pay close attention along the gum line.
 This is where food and plaque will tend to accumulate.
-Spend a good three to five minutes brushing your teeth, as there are a lot of nooks in your brackets for food to hide.
-We will provide you with an extra-strength fluoride toothpaste to use every night to help strengthen your enamel and prevent decay.
+Spend a good three to 3-5 minutes brushing your teeth, as there are a lot of nooks around your brackets for food to hide.
+We recommend a fluoride toothpaste to use every night to help strengthen your enamel and prevent decay.

 Try to floss every day, but make sure you do it at least three times a week.
 This is the most-time consuming part of your home hygiene routine with braces.
-You will thread the floss between all of the teeth that touch together on the sides.
+You can thread the floss between all of the teeth that touch together on the sides or use one of the more convenient tools to make flossing easier with braces.
 Use a mouthrinse such as Listerine, which has antibacterial properties to fight gingivitis.

 When you first get your braces, you will experience some mild tenderness and soreness of the teeth and mouth.
 Just as if you had lifted weights at the gym, it takes some time for the body to adapt to changes that are taking place.
-Typically, using OTC pain relievers as directed are all that is necessary.
+Typically, using OTC pain relievers such as Tylenol as directed are all that is necessary.

 Loosening of the teeth is a result of teeth being actively moved.
 This is normal and will diminish once your treatment is complete.